Movies: Escape or Compass?

 The entire universe?

-They were gritty blueprints of ambition, desperation, and sacrifice.
-They showed me that success wasn’t something handed to you; it was something you yearned and struggled for.
+They were these gritty blueprints of ambition, desperation, and sacrifice.
+They showed me that success was something you yearned for and struggled for.

-Those films didn’t just entertain me...they gave me fuel.
+Those films didn’t just entertain me...they fueled me.

 Movies: The Original Group Therapy